-- Students who commit a SECOND Level 2 violation, which is actually considered a Level 3 violation, will be placed on Behaviour Probation - This means they are assigned to a counsellor - They are also required to meet periodically with the Programme Leader, Form Tutor and Parents for monitoring - Behaviour Probation is extended only once - If even after an extension the behaviour still does not improve, the student may be asked to find another school - The final decision is taken on a case to case basis at the discretion of the school keeping all circumstances in mind.
+- Students who commit a SECOND Level 2 violation, which is actually considered a Level 3 violation, will be placed on Behaviour Probation - This means they are assigned to a counsellor - They are also required to meet periodically with the Programme Leader, Form Tutor and Parents for monitoring - Behaviour Probation is extended only once - If even after an extension the behaviour still does not improve, the student may be asked to find another school. - Behaviour Probation may include, at the discretion of the school, prohibition of the student from attending physical classes in the school for such time period as may be deemed fit by the school. - The final decision is taken on a case to case basis at the discretion of the school keeping all circumstances in mind.